A Quantum Model for Entropic Springs: Microscopic Origins: Two Level Systems in Amorphous Solids

-Based on the above, we can estimate the entropic spring contribution with known physical parameters.
-Unlike the uniform case, as our initial QCSB model, we have to sum over the distribution of TLS parameters to find the entropic spring contribution.
-The entropic spring parameter $R_s$ can be found in the form
+Based on the above, we can estimate the entropic spring parameter.
+Unlike the uniform case, as our initial QCSB model, we have to sum over the distribution of TLSs physical parameters.
+The entropic spring parameter $R_s$ is